thierrygosselin/stackr/README.md

 This is the development page of the **stackr**, if you want to help, see [contributions section](https://github.com/thierrygosselin/stackr#contributions)

-Use stackr to: import, explore, manipulate, filter, impute, visualize and export your GBS/RADseq data
+Use stackr to: import, explore, manipulate, visualize, filter, impute and export your GBS/RADseq data
 -----------------------------------------------------------------------------------------------------

--   **Import/Export** your GBS/RADseq data with the various supported genomic file formats: *tidy*, *wide*, *VCF*, *PLINK* , *genepop*, *genind*, *genlight*, *hierfstat*, *gtypes*, *betadiv*, *dadi* and the haplotype file produced by [STACKS](http://catchenlab.life.illinois.edu/stacks/).
-Easy integration with other software or R packages like [adegenet](https://github.com/thibautjombart/adegenet), [strataG](https://github.com/EricArcher/strataG), [hierfstat](https://github.com/jgx65/hierfstat), [pegas](https://github.com/emmanuelparadis/pegas), [poppr](https://github.com/grunwaldlab/poppr) and [assigner](https://github.com/thierrygosselin/assigner).
-Conversion functions are integrated with important filters, blacklist and whitelist.
+-   **Import/Export** various supported genomic file formats:
+    -   *VCF*, *PLINK* , *genlight*, *genind*, *genepop*, *hierfstat*, *gtypes*, *betadiv*, *dadi*, *tidy*, *wide* and the haplotype file produced by [STACKS](http://catchenlab.life.illinois.edu/stacks/).
+    -   easy integration with other software or R packages like [adegenet](https://github.com/thibautjombart/adegenet), [strataG](https://github.com/EricArcher/strataG), [hierfstat](https://github.com/jgx65/hierfstat), [pegas](https://github.com/emmanuelparadis/pegas), [poppr](https://github.com/grunwaldlab/poppr) and [assigner](https://github.com/thierrygosselin/assigner).

--   **Explore** and **filter** important variables caracteristics and statistics:
+    -   conversion functions are integrated with important filters, blacklist and whitelist.
+-   **Explore** and **filter** important variables caracteristics and statistics.
+Most genomic analysis look for patterns and trends with various statistics.
+Bias, noise and outliers can have bounded influence on estimators and interfere with polymorphism discovery.
+Avoid bad data exploration and control the impact of filters on your downstream genetic analysis:
+    -   alleles, genotypes, markers, individuals and populations can be filtered and/or selected in several ways.
-    -   missing data,
+    -   visualize patterns of missing data,
     -   read depth (coverage) of alleles and genotypes,
     -   genotype likelihood,
     -   genotyped individuals and populations,
     -   minor allele frequency (local and global MAF),
-    -   observed heterozygosity (Het obs) and inbreeding coefficient (Fis),
+    -   observed heterozygosity (Het obs), inbreeding coefficient (Fis) and Hardy-Weinberg Equilibrium expectations (HWE)
-    -   find duplicate individual and mixed samples.
+    -   find duplicate individuals
--   **Filter**: Most genomic analysis look for patterns and trends with various statistics.
-Bias, noise and outliers can have bounded influence on estimators and interfere with polymorphism discovery.
-Avoid bad data exploration and control the impact of filters on your downstream genetic analysis.
-Alleles, genotypes, markers, individuals and populations can be filtered and/or selected in several ways.
+    -   detect potentially mixed samples

--   **Map-independent imputation** of missing genotype/alleles using Random Forest or the most frequent category.
+-   **Map-independent imputation** of missing genotypes using Random Forest or the most frequent genotype.

 -   **Visualization:** `ggplot2`-based plotting for publication-ready figures.